 - The team slide is fairly good.
 But with half the page dedicated to investors is begs the question is there no one else on the team worth being there beyond the founders?
 But the text they founders use is compelling and shows they deliver results

 - The summary slide could be tightened up.
 It doesn’t really convey a ‘wow, factor’ or ‘there is a big need for this’ feeling.
-The later is arguably a real reason that they shut down
+The latter is arguably a real reason that they shut down

 - The problem slide also doesn’t feel like a big problem to me.
 They allude to an issue but not the consequence.
 Limited visibility could mean… “no accountability to management.”
-I don’t now if that is an issue, but management likely pay for the tool, I imagine
+I don’t know if that is an issue, but management likely pay for the tool, I imagine

 - The solution slide indicates the company looks like a FNAC (feature not a company)